hobrob/terabricks/temporals/README.md

    ```

 3. **Upload the wheel to Unity Catalog**<br />
-   Choose a target volume to host the wheel package and upload via the Unity Catalog UI, or from a python notebook cell:-
+   Choose or create a target volume to host the wheel package and upload via the Unity Catalog UI, or from a python notebook cell:-
    ```bash
     dbutils.fs.cp("file:dist/terabricks_temporals-0.0.1-py3-none-any.whl", "dbfs:/Volumes/<catalog>/<schema>/<volume>/")
    ```